Plural Weddings of Ecosexual Love

 The facilitated process for this workshop involves a participant’s physical, energetic, and aural reconnection with all parts, functions, and areas of their personal ecosystem.

 This workshop is designed to generate an awareness of one’s body as an ecosystem.
 It’s an introspective workshop that enhances a person’s awareness of the flow of life in one’s inner ecosystem.
 An introduction briefly invites participants to consider the idea that an organism, including a person, is like an ecosystem.
-The practice consists in a restorative yoga type of medication that brings each participant’s awareness within, to register the inner activity of one’s limbs, flesh, veins, cells, organs, bacteria, juices, and vital systems.
+The practice consists in a restorative yoga type of meditation that brings each participant’s awareness within, to register the inner activity of one’s limbs, flesh, veins, cells, organs, bacteria, juices, and vital systems.
 The meditation connects the mind, considered the most important sexual organ, with all the vibrant complexity of this inner landscape constituted by one’s personal ecosystem.
 When we know our inner ecosystem, we become aware of the energy of love that flows as cells interact and exchange genes.

 II.
 Know and Love your Most Compersive Lover: Earth.